-- 7.5.2 When making whereabouts filings Players are responsible for ensuring that they provide all the required information accurately and in sufficient detail to enable the IIHF, its nominee or NADO to locate the Player for Testing on any given day in the quarter. - 7.5.3 Any Player who provides fraudulent information in his/her whereabouts filing commits an anti-doping rule violation under Regulation 2.3 or Regulation 2.5. - 7.5.4 The Player has the ultimate responsibility to provide whereabouts information and be available for testing at all time in accordance with his/her whereabouts information declared on his Whereabouts Filing.
-However, each Member National Association shall use its best efforts to assist the IIHF in the implementation of its Out-Of-Competition Testing Program when requested to do so by the IIHF. - 7.6 Filing Failure Pre-Conditions - A Player will only be declared to have committed a Filing Failure where the IIHF can establish: - a.
+- 7.5.2 When making whereabouts filings Players are responsible for ensuring that they provide all the required information accurately and in sufficient detail to enable the IIHF, its nominee or NADO to locate the Player for Testing on any given day in the quarter. - 7.5.3 Providing fraudulent information from a Player in his/her whereabouts filing may amount to an anti-doping rule violation under Regulation 2.3 or Regulation

+- 7.5.4 The Player has the ultimate responsibility to provide whereabouts information and be available for testing at all time in accordance with his/her whereabouts information declared on his Whereabouts Filing.
+However, each Member National Association shall use its best efforts to assist the IIHF in the implementation of its Out-Of-Competition Testing Program when requested to do so by the IIHF. - 7.5.5 Each team included in the IIHF Team Whereabouts Program shall adhere to the filing requirements set out in the IIHF Team Whereabouts Guidelines.

+7.6 Filing Failure Pre-Conditions

+A Player will only be declared to have committed a Filing Failure where the IIHF can establish:

+- a.
 That the Player was duly notified that he was designated for inclusion in the IIHF RTP and that he must make and update accurate whereabouts filings; - b.
-That the Player was informed of the consequences of any failure to comply with whereabouts filing requirements;
+That the Player was informed of the consequences of any failure to comply with whereabouts filing requirements; - c.

-- c.
 That the Player failed to comply with any or all of the requirements to make and update accurate Whereabouts Filings by the applicable deadline; - d.
 That in the case of a second and/or third Filing Failure in the same quarter, the Player was given notice of the previous Filing Failure; - e.
-That the Player's failure to comply was at least negligent (a Player will be presumed to have committed the failure negligently upon proof that he was notified of the filing requirement yet failed to comply). - 7.7 Results Management for Filing Failures
+That the Player's failure to comply was at least negligent (a Player will be presumed to have committed the failure negligently upon proof that he was notified of the filing requirement yet failed to comply).

+7.7 Results Management for Filing Failures

 Review of potential filing failures and missed tests shall take place as provided in the International Standard for Testing and Investigations.
 Where any discrepancies exist between the International Standard for Testing and Investigations and these Rules, the International Standard for Testing and Investigations shall prevail.
-At such time as the IIHF or National Anti-Doping Organization (as applicable) is satisfied that an Article 2.4 anti-doping rule violation has occurred, it shall promptly give the Player notice, in the manner set out in its rules, that it is asserting a violation of Article 2.4 of the Code and the basis of that assertion.
+At such time as the IIHF or National Anti-Doping Organization (as applicable) is satisfied that a potential Filing Failure occurred, it shall promptly give the Player notice, in the manner set out in its rules, that it is asserting a potential Filing Failure and the basis of that assertion.
 Other Anti-Doping Organizations shall be notified as provided in Article 14.1.2 of the Code.